Wahe3bru/mm-github-pages-starter/_posts/2019-09-11-timestamp-to-datetime.md

   image: https://source.unsplash.com/collection/8375052/1024x720
 ---

-I needed to extract a full years data from a table, but the date and time was encoded as unix timestamp - the number of seconds between a particular date and epoch (January 1, 1970) at UTC
+I needed to extract a full years data from a table, but the date and time was encoded as Unix timestamp - the number of seconds between a particular date and epoch (January 1, 1970) at UTC.
 So I needed to convert the first and last day of last year to timestamp.

 I found the answer on stackoverflow